YouruiGuo/vm_sc_setup/README.md

 $ ./start_jack.sh
 ```
 - Launch supercollider and the path of the SC file is ~/soundscape_experiment/play2.scd.
-- Put the cursor at the first line and execute it using ctrl+enter, then move the cursor to the next line and execute it with ctrl+enter.
+- Put the cursor at the first line and execute it using CTRL + ENTER, then move the cursor to the next line and execute it with CTRL + ENTER.
 - Go to the terminal and:

 ```shell